dagger/dagger/docs/_README.md

 ## What happens to a new doc page after the PR gets merged?

-It gets automatically deployed to [docs.dagger.io](https://docs.dagger.io).
+It gets automatically deployed to [devel.docs.dagger.io](https://devel.docs.dagger.io).

 The doc URL will use the `slug` property from the doc markdown metadata.

-Given `slug: /1001/install/`, the live URL will be [docs.dagger.io/1001/install](https://docs.dagger.io/1001/install)
+Given `slug: /1001/install/`, the live URL will be [devel.docs.dagger.io/1001/install](https://devel.docs.dagger.io/1001/install)

+It must be manually deployed to [docs.dagger.io](https://docs.dagger.io).

 ## How can I run docs locally?